quaadgras/graphics.gd/Readme.md

 _Why use graphics.gd?_

 * [Write shaders in Go!](./shaders/Readme.md)
-* Unlike other native Godot languages, RIDs, callables and dictionary arguments are all distinctly typed.
+* Unlike C++/C#/GDScript/Rust/Swift, all Godot RIDs, callables and dictionary arguments are all fully typed.
 * A good balance of performance and convenience.
 * General purpose pure-Go 'variant' packages, reuse them in any Go project.
 * After the first build, recompile quickly, with an experience similar to a scripting language.
 * Easily cross-compile for windows/macos/android/linux on any host platform.
-* Build and launch native apps on connected Android devices, no Java nor Android SDK/NDK needed.
+* Build and launch native apps on connected Android devices, no Java, no Android SDK/NDK.

-Not just a wrapper! graphics.gd is designed from the ground up to provide a cohesive curated graphics runtime on top of gdextension.
+Not just a wrapper! graphics.gd is designed from the ground up to provide a cohesive curated graphics runtime on top of Godot + GDExtension.

-We would love you to take part in our [active discussions](https://github.com/quaadgras/graphics.gd/discussions) section with any questions, comments or feedback you may have.
+Join us in our [active discussions forum](https://github.com/quaadgras/graphics.gd/discussions) with any questions, comments or feedback you may have.
 Show us what you're building!

 ```go
 // This file is all you need to start a project.